Sharing Truth in a Catalytic Conversation

 Critical Point: The plan is the agreement for change.

 This step provides both of you the path for developing additional capacity and ways to help the person grow.
-Often, the plan is quite simple, one or two items and requires a verbal agreement.
+The plan is often simple, with one or two items, and requires a verbal agreement.
 Other more complex situations need a written plan.
 This will help you know they understood what needed to change when they send you the plan.
 It will also give you another opportunity to discuss any changes needed.

 If you want them to get the most benefit from the MOT, make the PLAN their responsibility.
 You may have the experience to create a better plan, but don't do it.
 That does not help them grow.
 Yes, you can help them with insights as you discuss the plan, but don't make it yours.